Chill Clinton is a trading card enthusiast and investor who operates an online trading card store.

 However, pack weighing is not the only common practice you need to be aware of in this specialized market.
 Investors also need to keep in mind that the high-priced vintage booster pack marketplace also attracts a number of scammers engaged in counterfeit pack production and pack resealing.

-If you are not well versed at spotting the tell-tale signs of pack tampering, the best way to protect yourself is by only purchasing from trusted sellers on platforms such as eBay and TCGPlayer.com that offer buyer protection.
+If you are not well versed in spotting the tell-tale signs of pack tampering, the best way to protect yourself is by only purchasing from trusted sellers on platforms such as eBay and TCGPlayer.com that offer buyer protection.
 Upon receiving the booster pack, check to ensure that the top and bottom crimps appear tightly sealed and uncut and that the back seal also appears tight and uncut.

 Also, take a moment to compare the booster pack to images on Google.
 Though there is some variance in color saturation between different printings, if you notice that your pack is exceptionally lighter or darker than images you see online, or if the art or writing on the pack appears blurry, you may have a counterfeit or resealed booster.

-In this instance, buyers can initiate a return on the basis of fraudulent listing on eBay, or if using TCGPlayer.com, they can contact customer support directly since the platform actually provides a completely free verification service for customers who believe they have purchased a fraudulent item.
+In this instance, buyers can initiate a return on the basis of a fraudulent listing on eBay, or if using TCGPlayer.com, they can contact customer support directly since the platform actually provides a completely free verification service for customers who believe they have purchased a fraudulent item.

 As With Any Collectible, Invest for Fun, Not Just Profit